 - Graduate school for speech pathology

 - Graduate school for English

 - National Park Service

 - International Educator

 The Office of Career Programs will assist students in identifying and pursuing the many career possibilities available to those majoring in history.
 For instance, History Degree’s Resources for History Graduates and the American Historical Association’s Careers for History Majors are free and useful websites dedicated to helping students who have majored in history.
-You may also contact the department chair, Dr. Roy B. Campbell, for assistance in planning for post-graduate schooling and career options.
+You may also contact any of the history professors for assistance in planning for post-graduate schooling and career options.

 David Dempsey (’11) is an example of a major who has pursued a very interesting career path after graduating from PC.
 While at PC he double majored in history and math, participated in the Mathematical Association of America, the PC club soccer team, served as a tutor in math help sessions, and worked in the library.
 He traveled on two spring break trips to Turkey and to Israel and Egypt with the History Department’s Encounters Afar program.

 Why did you choose to major in history at PC?

 Prior to entering college, I had never considered becoming a history major.
 My focus in high school had been math.
 However, after taking my first class in the History Department at PC, I was hooked.
 The professors presented the subject in intriguing and creative ways that made history come alive.
 Through investigating ancient civilizations with them I gained valuable insight that applies to today.
 I traveled the world learning the stories and events that continue to shape nations, peoples, and current events.